nickvalli/GAM-User-Offboarding/README.md

 Change the destination file location to your desired location for gyb backups.
-You can change the domain field in the config file of GAM so you can just input the users name instead.
-Although this might not work for the gyb commands.
+You can change the domain field in the GAM config file to input the user's name instead of username + domain, although this might not work for the gyb commands.